The pitch. Everyone talks about pitching projects, but what does that really mean?

-In the entertainment industry, writers and directors pitch not only their own concepts, but also try to sell their creative talents on an already developed project that needs a vision to bring it to fruition.
+In the entertainment industry, writers and directors pitch not only their own concepts but also try to sell their creative talents on an already developed project that needs the vision to bring it to fruition.

 But there aren’t any limitations to what kind of reels can be produced, as they serve several different purposes.